 Our business is subject to the risks associated with intense competition from larger, wealthier, and more established competitors.
 We face intense competition in the business of distributing and marketing nutritional supplements, vitamins and minerals, personal care products, and other nutritional products, as described in greater detail in "Business-Competition."
 Numerous manufacturers, distributors, and retailers compete actively for consumers and, in the case of other network marketing companies, for Associates.
 There can be no assurance that we will be able to compete in this intensely competitive environment.
 In addition, nutrition and personal care products can be purchased in a wide variety of channels of distribution, including retail stores.
+Also, entry is not particularly capital intensive or otherwise subject to high barriers to entry; as a result, new competitors can enter fairly easily and compete with us for customers and our Associates.
 Our product offerings in each product category are also relatively small, compared to the wide variety of products offered by many of our competitors.

 We are also subject to significant competition from other network marketing organizations for the time, attention, and commitment of new and existing Associates.
 Our ability to remain competitive depends, in significant part, on our success in recruiting and retaining Associates.
 There can be no assurance that our programs for recruiting and retaining Associates will be successful.
 The pool of individuals who may be interested in network marketing is limited in each market, and it is reduced to the extent other network marketing companies successfully recruit these individuals into their businesses.
 Although we believe we offer an attractive opportunity for Associates, there can be no assurance that other network marketing companies will not be able to recruit our existing Associates or deplete the pool of potential Associates in a given market.
+This risk is compounded by the relative ease with which our Associates can exit our network marketing program.